Building a media brand is awesome. But media brands ≠ Owned Media.

 This is a really good thing.

 I believe 80% of the content you publish on your Owned Media platform should NOT be exclusive.
-Here’s why.

-First, distributing content without requiring a gate is a helpful performance marketing priority.
-While the dynamics around SEO are changing, search is still an important surface for organic traffic.
 Written articles that are both helpful to the humans in your audience and discoverable by third-party algorithms will continue to play an important role in driving eyeballs to your property.

 Second, by giving away enough for free (or without requiring an email), your audience will come to expect a certain level of value, quality, and helpfulness that will keep them coming back for more.
 Think of it almost as a freemium motion – how much FREE content can you give away that wets the appetite of your audience and spikes their curiosity for subscription?